Texas Governor Rick Perry:

 Scope and Content of the Records

 The Constituent Communication Office of the Texas Governor’s Office was responsible for preparing replies to many of the letters (in print or electronic form) written to Governor Rick Perry.
-These records are correspondence and attachments (including but, not limited to, artifacts, notes, photographs, publications and reports) sent to Governor Rick Perry by various correspondents, mostly, but not exclusively, constituents.
-Dates range from 2001 to 2015 and undated with the bulk of records dating 2001 to 2014.
-Types of letters and subjects include greetings from Governor Perry on anniversaries, births, birthdays, retirements, and weddings of honorees; welcome greetings for special events; letters of support or protest, especially pertaining to executions, immigration, economic concerns, education, vaccination and environmental issues; letters of appreciation and thanks; letters of recommendation, appointment, and resignation; and requests for auction items for charities.
+These records are correspondence, phone call documentation, and attachments (including but not limited to artifacts, notes, photographs, publications and reports) sent to Governor Rick Perry by various correspondents, mostly, but not exclusively, constituents.
+Dates range from 1998 to 2015 and undated with the bulk of records dating 2001 to 2014.
+Types of letters and subjects include greetings from Governor Perry on anniversaries, births, birthdays, retirements, and weddings of honorees; welcome greetings for special events; letters of support or protest, especially pertaining to executions, immigration, economic concerns, education, vaccination, and environmental issues; letters of appreciation and thanks; letters of recommendation, appointment, and resignation; and requests for auction items for charities.
 Correspondents include legislators and other elected or appointed officials, corporations, organizations, and the general public.
 Several major groupings of correspondence are present including general (composed of constituent correspondence), no mail (meaning no response was necessary), STUNS (letters reflecting perceived mental instability on the part of the correspondent), ceremonial (greetings from the Governor in response to special events), letters regarding executions, and form letters on a variety of topics.
-Other groups (separated by correspondent type) exist, such as agency head, state representative, and state senator, but are not present for all years.
+Other groups separated by correspondent type exist, such as agency head, state representative, and state senator, but are not present for all years.

 Staff members of the Constituent Communication Office included: Greg Davidson (director), Dede Keith (deputy director), Kevin Washburn (senior writer/editor), Katie Tahuahua (ceremonial service representative), Brian Williams (writer), Peggy Pilgrim Rivera and Denny Morgan (production), Marie Dahlmann (correspondence team leader), and Linda Ahrens, Tammy Golden, Anthony Stokes, and Stefani Rossi (customer service representatives).